-4. Powers of authority.
-The powers of the authority shall be vested in the regular members thereof in office from time to time and 7 regular members of the authority shall constitute a quorum at any meeting of the authority.
+- 4. Powers of the authority.
+The powers of the authority shall be vested in the regular members thereof in office from time to time and 4 regular members of the authority shall constitute a quorum at any meeting of the authority.
 No vacancy in the regular membership of the authority shall impair the right of such regular members to exercise all the rights and perform all the duties of the authority.
-Any action taken by the authority under this chapter may be authorized by resolution approved by a majority of the regular members present at any regular or special meeting, which resolution shall take effect immediately or by a resolution circularized or sent to each regular member of the authority, which shall take effect at such time as a majority of the regular members of the authority need not be published or posted.
-The authority may delegate by resolution to one or more of its members or its executive director such powers and duties as it may deem proper.

-5. Bond.
-Each regular member of the authority shall, before any notes, bonds or other evidences of indebtedness are issued, execute a surety bond in the penal sum of \$50,000 and the executive director shall execute a surety bond in the penal sum of \$100,000, or, in lieu thereof, the chairman of the authority shall execute a blanket position bond covering each member, the executive director and the employees of the authority, each surety bond to be conditioned upon the faithful performance of the duties of the office or offices covered, to be executed by a surety company authorized to transact business in this State as surety and to be approved by the Attorney General and filed in the office of the Secretary of State.
-The cost of each surety bond shall be paid by the authority.

-6. Expenses.
-The regular members of the authority shall receive compensation in the sum of \$20 per day for the performance of their duties and each such regular member shall be paid his necessary expenses incurred while engaged in the performance of such duties.

-7. Conflict of interest.
-Notwithstanding any other law to the contrary, it shall not be or constitute a conflict of interest for a trustee, director, officer or employee of a participating industry to serve as a regular member of the authority, provided such trustee, director, officer or employee shall abstain from deliberation, action and vote by the authority under this chapter in specific respect to the participating industry of which such regular member is a trustee, director, officer or employee.

-8. Organizational Meeting.
-Within 30 days of the appointment of a majority of the members of the authority, the Commissioner of the Department of Economic Development shall, upon 7 days' written notice, call an organizational meeting of the authority.

-§ 10005.
-Powers of authority
+Any action taken by the authority under this chapter may be authorized by resolution approved by a majority of the qualified regular members at any regular or special meeting, which resolution shall take effect immediately or by a resolution circularized or sent to each regular member of the authority, which shall take effect at such time as a majority of the regular members of the authority shall have signed an assent to such resolution.
+Resolutions of the authority need not be published or posted, but all actions or proceedings of the authority shall be fully subject to Title 1, chapter 13.
+The authority may delegate by resolution to one or more of its members or its executive director such powers and duties as it may deem proper. - 5.
+Bonds.
+Each regular member of the authority shall, before any notes, bonds or other evidences of indebtedness are issued, executive a surety bond in the penal sum of \$50,000 and the executive director shall execute a surety bond in the penal sum of \$100,000, or, in lieu thereof, the chairman of the authority shall execute a blanket position bond covering each member, the executive director and the employees of the authority, each surety bond to be conditioned upon the faithful performance of the duties of the office or offices covered, to be executed by a surety company authorized to transact business in this State as surety and to be approved by the Attorney General and filed in the office of the Secretary of State.
+The cost of each surety bond shall be paid by the authority. - 6.
+Expenses.
+The regular members of the authority shall receive compensation in the sum of \$20 per day for attendance at authority meetings and each such regular member and legislative member shall be paid his necessary expenses incurred while engaged in the performance of such duties. - 7.
+Conflict of interest.
+Notwithstanding any other law to the contrary, it shall not be or constitute a conflict of interest for a trustee, director, officer or employee of a participating industry to serve as a regular member of the authority, provided such trustee, director, officer or employee shall make full disclosure and shall abstain from deliberation, action and vote by the authority under this chapter in specific respect to the participating industry of which such regular member is a trustee, director, officer or employee.
+Provided, however, that no member of the authority shall be a trustee, director, officer or employee of a participating industry which is located within the territorial limits of the authority. - 8.
+Organizational meeting.
+Within 30 days of the appointment of a majority of the regular members of the authority, the Commissioner of the Department of Economic Development shall upon 20 days written notice call an organizational meeting of the authority. - § 10005.
+Purpose of the authority

-The purpose of the authority shall be to assist in the planning, financing and construction of a project or projects, including a modern industrial complex and port facility and related incidences thereto, which are declared to be public purposes and, for the purposes of this chapter, the authority is authorized and empowered:
+The purpose of the authority shall be to assist in the planning, financing and construction of a project or projects including a modern industrial complex and port facility and related incidences thereto which are declared to be public purposes and, for the purposes of this chapter, the authority is authorized and empowered: